maneesh8123/movierecommendation/README.md

 # Movies Recommendation System

-This is a web application ,and a Content Based Recommendation ,here user can search a movie wiht its title and the web  application will give 5 similar movies based on the user's search.
+This is a web application , a Content Based Recommendation ,here user can search a movie wiht its title and the web  application will give 5 similar movies based on the user's search.

 For this application i used a tmdb(https://developers.themoviedb.org/3/getting-started/introduction)  API for featching  posters and title of  movies.